India pulls envoy from Canada over new allegation – DW – 10/14/2024

 The Indian Foreign Ministry said it is going to pull its ambassador out of Canada on Monday amid growing tensions between the countries.

-India said it received a diplomatic communication suggesting India's envoy to Ottawa and other diplomats were a "person of interest" in an investigation into the killing of Sikh activist Hardeep Singh Nijjar on Canadian soil last year.
+India said it received a diplomatic communication suggesting India's envoy to Ottawa and other diplomats were "persons of interest" in an investigation into the killing of Sikh activist Hardeep Singh Nijjar on Canadian soil last year.

 India said it rejected "these preposterous imputations" and has asked the Canadian government many times to provide evidence into its claims that Indian government agents were involved in the killing of Nijjar in June 2023.